jonathanchowjh/ethers-methods/README.md

 ### Future Work (SDK Expansion)

 This npm package is an ethers helper to create a structured and safe framework around contract deployment and testing.
-Future works in syntactic code analysis and unit testing helper code will help ensure safer standards when creating and
+Future works in syntactic code analysis and unit testing helper code will help ensure safer standards when creating and deploying smart contracts.

 - ethers-sdk
   - Export Contract Details with ABI